jswhit/pygrib/docs/_build/html/_sources/installing.rst.txt

 Instructions
 ------------

-The easiest way to get everything installed is to use pip_:
+The easiest way to get everything installed (on macosx and linux) is to use pip_:

     >>> pip install pygrib

 This will install all the dependencies for you (including the ECCODES_ C lib).

-If you're using Anaconda python, use conda_:
+If you're using Anaconda python (recommended for Windows), use conda_:

     >>> conda install -c conda-forge pygrib

+If using conda on windows, you may also need to set the ``ECCODES_DEFINITION_PATH`` environment variable to ``$CONDA_PREFIX/Library/share/eccodes/definitions`` if you see an error saying ``boot.def`` cannot be found.

 .. _pip: http://pip.pypa.io/
 .. _conda: http://conda.io/